 We had to use a step bit to cut the metal utensil holders.

 Next, we used a dremel to clean up the edges a bit.
-It won’t look too pretty, but it’ll be completely covered up by the black steel flange in a minute, so it won’t matter :)
+It won’t look too pretty, but it’ll be completely covered up by the black steel flange of the industrial sconce in a minute, so it won’t matter :)

-I don’t have a picture of the black steel assembly, so I’ll just show you this one.
+I don’t have a picture of the black steel assembly, so I’ll just show you this finished DIY wall sconce above.
 It should be attached: flange – 1.5″ pipe – elbow – 2.5″ pipe – flange.

 Next, grab your wood.
-We used oak because we had some scrap pieces cut to 4″ x 4″ x 3/4″ thick, but you can use any wood.
+We used oak because we had some scrap pieces cut to 4″ squares (3/4″ thick), but you can use any wood.
 Find your centre and drill into it.
 Wide enough for cords to fit through.
-Then, you want mark 4 spots for your screws that will hold the flange in place.
+Then, you want mark 4 spots for your screws that will hold the flange of your industrial sconce in place.
 I measured the distance of the screw holes from the centre of the flange, and measured out using my speed square (or measuring tape).

 Then, using your router, router out a space in the back, big enough for your electric connectors to sit in.
 Stain your piece any colour you desire.